wenleicao/wenleicao.github.io/_posts/2018-11-3-Compare_Tabular_Model_for_a_better_promotion.md

 ---
 layout: post
-title: Compare Tabular Model Difference For Better Project Change Promotion
+title: Compare Tabular Model Difference For Better Promotion Experience
 ---

 If you work on the same project with others, you must be familiar with source control.
 There are a variety of source control products on the market.
 There is open source one, such as Git offered by Github.
 I worked with SAP products before, which uses central repository to check in and out.
 People working with visual studio will probably be more familiar with Team foundation server (TFS).